Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Approach

 \textbf{Separate encoders.} Considering that appearance and motion cues have different advantages that can complement each other, existing two-stream methods employ strongly-connected encoders.
 After every encoding block, appearance and motion features exchange their information, imposing constraints on each other.
 As the appearance and motion encoders cannot be separated, they can be regarded as a single encoder with an RGB image and an optical flow map as its input.
 Therefore, existing two-stream VOS methods are very dependent on motion cues extracted from optical flow maps, which results in critical errors when low-quality optical flow maps are used as input.

-Unlike the existing two-stream methods, we use two separate encoders to extract semantic cues from appearance and motion features.
+Unlike the existing two-stream methods, we use two separate encoders to embed appearance features and motion features independently.
 Let us denote appearance features as $\{A_k\}_{k=1}^K$ and motion features as $\{M_k\}_{k=1}^K$, where $K$ is the number of blocks in the encoder and a higher $k$ value indicates higher-level features.
-Given that $\Psi$ indicates the use of motion stream (1 if turned on and 0 if turned off), fused features $\{X_k\}_{k=1}^K$ can be defined as
+The appearance features are extracted from RGB images, whereas the motion features are obtained from either RGB images or optical flow maps.
+After blending appearance features and motion features, fused features $\{X_k\}_{k=1}^K$ can be defined as

 As appearance features and motion features are separately embedded and then fused, the separation of appearance and motion cues can be easily achieved.
-Thus, our network is robust against inaccurate motion cues, as the motion stream is trained as an option in the network training stage.
-Additionally, motion cues can be flexibly exploited as they are dynamically leveraged based on the user's choice, which greatly increases the usability of our network.
+This makes our network robust against inaccurate motion cues, as the network becomes less dependent on the motion stream.
+Additionally, considering both RGB images and optical flow maps are used as input of the motion encoder during network training, network overfitting to explicit motion cues can be prevented.
+This also greatly increases usability and applicability of the motion-as-option network as it does not necessarily need optical flow maps during inference.

 \textbf{Decoder.} The decoder refines the fused features and generates binary segmentation masks.
 To yield high-resolution masks, the fused features are gradually refined using decoding blocks that are designed similar to those of TBD~\cite{TBD}.
-Each decoding block comprises a convolutional layer that blends different features, a CBAM layer~\cite{CBAM} that reinforces both channel and spatial feature representations, and a deconvolutional layer~\cite{deconv} that increases the spatial size and reduces the channel size.
-Assuming $\Phi_k$ indicates the $k$-th decoding block, where a higher $k$ value indicates higher resolution, decoded features $\{D_k\}_{k=1}^K$ can be obtained as
+Each decoding block comprises a convolutional layer that blends different features, a CBAM layer~\cite{CBAM} that reinforces both channel and spatial feature representations, and an upsampling layer that increases the spatial size of the features.
+Assuming $\Psi_k$ indicates the $k$-th decoding block, where a higher $k$ value indicates higher resolution, decoded features $\{D_k\}_{k=1}^K$ can be obtained as

 where $\oplus$ indicates channel concatenation.
-After $K$ decoding blocks, the final segmentation mask $O \in \{0,1\}^{2\times H\times W}$ can be defined after value quantization using an argmax operation.
+After $K$ decoding blocks, the final segmentation mask $O$ can be defined after value quantization using an argmax operation.
 The first and second channels denote the background and foreground segmentation maps, respectively.